Meet the Team

 -

-I draw from psychodynamic therapy, CBT, DBT, ACT, EFT, IFS, and mindfulness practices, always tailoring our work to what’s most supportive for you.
+In our work, I show up as my full self, which is real, warm, sometimes funny, and always present.
+I draw from psychodynamic therapy, CBT, DBT, ACT, EFT, IFS, and mindfulness practices, always tailoring our work to what feels most supportive for you.

 -